andcarde/MultidimensionalSearch/README.md

 $ python setup.py install

 for installing the library.

+For installing a C-compiled version of the library:

+$ python setup_cython.py build_ext --inplace

 In order to run all the tests, you must execute:

 $ python setup.py test